-And while it remains true, that by their disposability the plastics have made mass production and consumption demandingly dependending on them, today their actual indisposability has established a new urgency that expands way beyond urban economics into the realms of the rural, the natural, even the deep seas.
+And while it remains true, that by their disposability the plastics have made mass production and consumption demandingly dependending on them, today their indisposability has established a new urgency that expands way beyond economics; into the realms of the rural, the natural, even the deep seas.

 This urgency calls us humans to relate to plastics and recognize them as more than just abstracted substances for fabrication.
-As embedded partaking materials, holding their own powerful spatial agency, qualities and intensities, plastics have never been disposable.
+As embedded partaking materials, holding their own powerful spatial agency and qualities, plastics have never been disposable.